abhigyank/Prettier-Zulip/README.md

 1. In Firefox go to `about:debugging#/runtime/this-firefox`.
 1. Click on `Load Temporary Add-on`.
 1. Navigate to the `Prettier-Zulip` folder you downloaded and select the `manifest.json` file in there(do not delete the folder afterwards).

+##### Install with auto-update support (Recommended on Chrome/Edge)

+1. Download the `Prettier-Zulip.crx` file from the [latest release on GitHub](https://github.com/abhigyank/Prettier-Zulip/releases).
+1. In Chrome/Edge go to the extensions page (`chrome://extensions` or `edge://extensions`).
+1. Enable Developer Mode.
+1. Drag the `Prettier-Zulip.crx` file anywhere on the page to install it.

 ### Disclaimer
 * This software is provided for educational purposes only and